SOCIAL WORK THEORY IN NEPAL AND CREDIBILITY OF THE PROFESSION

 Till yesterday, students first studied the subjects, they wrote the exam and when they tried to apply those theories they failed to implement those theories in practice.
 But s

 ocial work provides opportunity to concurrently use the theory in Practice.
 Most of the Nepalese Colleges and universities have four days of theory classes (including Individual conference, Group conference) and two days of field work.
 Social work helps to build networking with other professionals and enhance social interaction.
+There are approximately 40 colleges and four universities, which offer social work education in Nepal.
+Exact statistics of social workers is not available.

 Social work is a subject which mainly focuses on theoretical and practical aspects equally.
 Generally, the social work students have been placed in different types of agencies, communities, VDC office, Government, Non-government, and International Non-Government Agencies to practice the theories which they studied in class room.
 It gives knowledge as well as skill to work with individuals, group, community, administration, research and social action if needed.
 Students practice these six methods of social work.